Connect with 1.3 billion Chinese people.

 Never get lost again while traveling.
 Successfully read street signs and maps.
 Understand Chinese menus for yourself …and what you’re really ordering!

-Being able to read Chinese, you’ll not only become more confident with business deals, but you’ll also broaden relations by proving that you actually have an interest in the culture of the Chinese people you’re talking with.
+Being able to read Chinese, you’ll not only become more confident with your communication, but you’ll also broaden relations by proving that you actually have an interest in the culture of the Chinese people you’re talking with.

-You’ve probably been trying your best to learn Chinese.
-Maybe it’s for a college course or maybe you just found it interesting and thought you’d give it a try.
+You've probably been trying your best to learn Chinese.
+Maybe it's for a college course or maybe you just found it interesting and thought you'd give it a try.
 Learning this language is a great idea, so good for you for starting!
-No doubt you’ve heard people remark how Chinese is going to be so important in the 21st century — China’s century.
+No doubt you've heard people remark how Chinese is going to be very important in the 21st century -- China's century.

 However, those same people might have forgotten to tell you that learning Chinese characters is not necessarily a walk in the park, and you might have only discovered this after you started.